Why did the City make these changes?

-- General statute that authorizes municipalities to require owners of residential rental dwellings to obtain a business license
+- General statute that authorizes municipalities to require owners of residential rental dwellings to obtain a rental-dwelling license

 - Statute that owners of multiple dwellings cannot be required to obtain more than one license.

-- Municipalities can create disproportionate rental fees for rental units if it can be proven they consume a disproportionate amount of city services – mainly public safety.
+- Municipalities can create disproportionate rental fees (per-unit charges) for rental units if it can be proven they consume a disproportionate amount of city services – mainly public safety.
 NOTE – we have decided against doing this at this time.

 Orem’s Landlord Licensing Program

 The City of Orem is in the process of implementing a landlord licensing program in an effort to address several on-going issues in regards to rental properties.
 This program will require that all rental units be licensed and all utility bills for rental properties remain in the name of the property owner.
 All properties will need to come into compliance by July 2020.

 Why does the city need to make this change with rental properties?

 Over the past several years, the City of Orem has seen an uptick in the number of rental properties.
 Currently, there are 3,767 rental property utility accounts (1,306 multi-family & 2,461 single-family homes).
 While rental properties are an important and useful part of any city, they present a unique set of challenges when it comes to neighborhood preservation, police efficiency, utility payments, and requests for service.
 We believe that property owners (along with their property manager, when applicable), tenants, and the City should work together to solve these problems.